Sale of the Century (Australian game show): Cashbox/Cash Card

 In 1986, along with the debut of the new theme and set as well as co-host Platt, the third Gift Shop prize was replaced by these two mini-games, giving players an opportunity to win some cash, an extra prize, or earn extra score money:

 Cashbox

 The player in the lead (or by auction if there was a tie) would be given the opportunity to play for a cash jackpot, which started at $2,000 and increased by $1,000 every day until it was won.
-To play, he/she would have to give up his/her lead over the second-place competitor.
-If the contestant opted to play, he/she selected one of three boxes.
+To play, they would have to give up his/her lead over the second-place competitor.
+If the contestant opted to play, they selected one of three boxes.
 One box contained the jackpot while the other boxes contained cash prizes of $100 and $200.